SAP-archive/cloud-apis-virtual-event/exercises/03/readme.md

-# Exercise 03 - Setting up your dev space in App Studio
+# Exercise 03 - Setting up your dev space in the SAP Business Application Studio

 In this exercise you'll set up everything you need for exploring the Workflow APIs and learning about how to use them.
 Specifically you'll prepare your dev space in the App Studio (details of which were listed in the [prerequisites](../../prerequisites.md)), install a couple of extra tools there, and then clone this repository and connect to your CF organization and space.